-The Governing Body are responsible for the costs of securing Disclosure and Barring Service (DBS previously carried out by CRB) clearance for all adults involved in community activities taking place during the school day.
-Governing Bodies would be free to pass on such costs to a funding partner as part of an agreement with that partner.
+The Governing Board is responsible for the costs of securing Disclosure and Barring Service (DBS previously carried out by CRB) clearance for all adults involved in community activities taking place during the school day.
+Governing Boards would be free to pass on such costs to a funding partner as part of an agreement with that partner.

-13.18.
+14.18.
 Insurance

-The Governing Body must ensure adequate insurance arrangements are made for insurance against risks arising from the exercise of the community facilities power, taking professional advice as necessary.
+The Governing Board must ensure adequate insurance arrangements are made for insurance against risks arising from the exercise of the community facilities power, taking professional advice as necessary.